DPhil, Oxford University

 PhD, The Ohio State University

-Dr Akhila Ramnarayan is a writer, independent scholar, theatre actor, and trained Carnatic vocalist with a PhD, in postcolonial studies from The Ohio State University, Columbus, Ohio, USA (2006).
-She has worked as Learning and Development Manager at Pramati Technologies, Chennai (2013-2018), and taught at the University of Dayton, Ohio (2006-2011) and Asian College of Journalism, Chennai (2011-2014).
+Akhila Ramnarayan is Divisional Chair, Literature & the Arts, Associate Professor of Practice, and Curator, VENI, The Ideas Place, at Krea University.
+She is a writer, scholar, theatre actor, and rock/Carnatic vocalist with a PhD in postcolonial studies from The Ohio State University (2006).
+She has worked at Pramati Technologies, Chennai (2013-2018), the Asian College of Journalism, Chennai (2011-2014), and University of Dayton, Ohio (2006-2011).

 PhD, University of California, Berkeley